 Berry asks Marty to play another number with the band.
 Reluctant at first, Marty can't resist the opportunity and launches the band into "Johnny B. Goode".
 While Marty plays, Marvin Berry calls his cousin Chuck (the soon-to-be-famous rock n' roll star), telling him that he found the "new sound" Chuck was looking for.
 Marty does Chuck Berry's trademark duck walk, and then gets carried away imitating other guitar heroes - windmilling his arm and kicking over his amplifier in imitation of Pete Townshend, lying on the stage kicking his legs in imitation of Angus Young, playing behind his head like Jimi Hendrix, and tapping in the style of Eddie Van Halen.
 In the face of uncomprehending stares from the audience, while lost in heavy metal riffing, Marty stops and tells the students "I guess you're not ready for *that*.
 But your kids are gonna LOVE it."
 Marty turns to leave the dance and runs into George and Lorraine.
 Lorraine asks if it's OK for George to take her home and Marty heartily agrees.
 He also advises them that if they have a son who accidentally sets fire to the living room rug when he's eight years old, to go easy on him, implying that he's talking about himself

 At the town square, Doc waits impatiently for Marty.
 Marty arrives, saying he needed time to change back into his 1985 clothes.
 As they prepare for the event, Doc discovers the note from Marty in his pocket.
 Refusing to know too much about his future, he tears up the note without reading it.
 Just then, a falling tree limb disconnects the cable he has installed from the clock tower to the street.
 Doc climbs again to the clock tower and has Marty feed him the cable.
 Marty also tries to warn Doc about his death but is drowned out by thunder.
 Marty runs back to the DeLorean and races off to the starting point Doc has painted for him.
-While waiting for the timer to go off, he resets his destination time to arrive 11 minutes earlier than he left so he can warn Doc.
+While waiting for the timer to go off, wishing he had more time, then realizing that he has all the time we wants because he's in a time machine, he resets his destination time to arrive 11 minutes earlier than he left so he can warn Doc.
 Just then, the car stalls and Marty frantically tries to start it again.
 When it does restart, after the timer goes off, Marty begins speeding toward the town square.
 Despite some difficulty, Doc reconnects the cable just as the lighting bolt surges through the line and the DeLorean speeds off into the future, leaving behind a pair of fire trails.
 Doc celebrates joyously in the street.

-Back in 1985, around 1:19 AM, a homeless bum is seen sleeping on a bench in the town square when he is woken up by three sonic booms, just as the DeLorean materializes and slams into the porno theatre just down the block.
+Thirty years later, at 1:24 AM, a homeless bum is seen sleeping on a bench in the town square when he is woken up by three sonic booms, just as the DeLorean materializes and slams into the porno theatre just down the block.
 The bum, Red, quips "Crazy drunk drivers."
 Marty backs the DeLorean out and turns around, only for the car to promptly ice up from the time travel trip.
 Just then, the Libyans' blue VW minibus passes by, driving recklessly.
-Marty jumps back into the DeLorean only to have it stall on him.
+Marty jumps back into the DeLorean only to have it stall on him again.

 Marty is forced to run to the mall where the initial experiment is taking place.
-As he arrives, we see that the sign now reads "Lone Pine Mall," another indication of how Marty has accidentally altered the past when he crushed Peabody's pine tree.
+As he arrives, we see that the sign now reads "Lone Pine Mall," showing that Peabody never regrew the pine tree that Marty destroyed.
 He sees Doc get shot, again and watches from a distance as the Libyans chase his previous self around the parking lot.
 When the DeLorean vanishes and Marty's counterpart goes back to 1955, the Libyans lose control of their van, which and crashes into the photo kiosk & tips on its side, trapping the Libyans.
 Marty runs down to Doc.
 Marty is devastated that he couldn't arrive in time to save Doc.
 Doc, however, suddenly sits up.
 Marty is stunned until Doc opens his shirt, revealing that he's wearing a bulletproof vest.
 Marty asks him about the consequences of changing the future and the space-time continuum and the Doc admit, "Well, I thought, 'What the hell!'".
 Doc drives Marty home and tells him he plans to venture about 30 years into the future.
 He then ramps the DeLorean up to 88 mph and drives off into the night in a flash of light.